ayojs/ayo/VALUES.md

 # Ayo.js Community Values

-Ayo.js is about the humans that help make it happen.
+Ayo.js is about the people that help make it happen.
 It's a project aimed at creating a new foundation of project governance and management that brings **humans** and their concerns front and center.